What Is Short-Term Health Insurance

 If you’re still unsure of the benefits of short-term health plans with regards to your situation, here are a few pros of short-term health insurance:

-there’s no waiting around with short-term plans.
-You’ll often now if you qualify right after your application is complete.
-Your coverage can begin in less than 24 hours in many cases.
+You’ll often know if you qualify right after your application is complete and coverage can begin in less than 24 hours.

-short-term plans often incur lower premium costs than ACA plans due to the fact that pre-existing conditions are not covered.
-Unless you have a pre-existing condition, a short-term plan may benefit you more than utilizing Obamacare.
+Short-term plans often incur lower premium costs than ACA plans since pre-existing conditions are not covered.

-most short-term plans allow flexible term length.
+Most short-term plans allow flexible term lengths.
 These lengths range from one month to almost one year.
-This varies by state.

-Travelers, seasonal workers, and recent graduates can utilize short-term plans to ensure they have coverage during all walks of their life.
+Travellers, seasonal workers, and recent graduates can utilize short-term plans to ensure they have coverage during all phases of life.